The New Owner's Guide to Sparkling Spa Water (The Bromine Edition)

 |---|---|---|---|

-| Start-Up | Fill, Balance, & Add Tablets | Once (per refill) | Establish a base.
-Use 1 tab per 400L. |
+| Start-Up | Fill, balance, add tablets, double O2 Shock | Once (per refill) | Establish a base.
+1 tab per 400L. |

-| Test | Dip a test strip | At least weekly | Ensure Bromine is 3–5 ppm. |
+| Test | Dip a test strip | At least weekly | Bromine 3–5 ppm. |

-| Balance | Adjust pH | At least weekly | Keep pH between 7.2 – 7.4. |
+| Balance | Adjust pH | At least weekly | Keep pH 7.2 – 7.4 (or bromine won't convert). |

-| Shock | Add O2 Shock (30g per 1000L) | Weekly (or 2–3x for heavy use) | Clear up cloudy water & odours.
+| Shock | Add O2 Shock (30g per 1,000L) | Weekly (2–3x for heavy use; double on a fresh fill) | Clear cloudy water & odours.
 Wait 15 mins before bathing. |

-| Clean | Rinse Filters | Weekly | Ensure good filtration. |
+| Clean | Rinse filters | Weekly | Ensure good filtration. |